Know Before You Owe: Closing Disclosure

 - Interactive sample Closing Disclosure – Want to know where to find a particular fee, or how much money you will have to bring to the closing table?
 This interactive resource helps you understand the form.
 We’ve also made one for the Loan Estimate.
 These resources guide you through the forms by highlighting key information and defining terms.

-- “Owning a Home” – This suite of tools and resources takes you through the process of buying a home.
+- “Buying a House” – This suite of tools and resources takes you through the process of buying a home.
 Here you will get detailed explanations of how to go about getting a mortgage and what to consider when making decisions.
 You’ll also find tools and resources to help you learn more about your options, make decisions, and prepare for closing.

-- “” – This booklet has worksheets and conversation starters to help you navigate the mortgage process.
-You can fill it out on your computer or .
+- “Your Home Loan Toolkit ” – This booklet has worksheets and conversation starters to help you navigate the mortgage process.
+You can fill it out on your computer or print a copy from our site .

 - Find a Housing Counselor – Housing counselors approved by the U.S. Department of Housing and Urban Development (HUD) can offer independent advice about whether a particular set of mortgage loan terms is a good fit based on your objectives and circumstances, usually at little or no cost to you.
 Find a housing counselor near you with our search tool.